-The aforementioned study clarifies the direct kinases of the conserved phosphorylation sites in PKC and Akt, which may be applicable to the other mTOR-regulated AGC kinases that harbor these sites. mTORC2 directly phosphorylates the turn motif and TIM sites, a priming step, facilitating PDK1 phosphorylation of the activation loop and intramolecular autophosphorylation of the hydrophobic motif that activates the kinase (Figure 2C).
+The aforementioned study clarifies the direct kinases of the conserved phosphorylation sites in PKC and Akt, which may be applicable to the other mTOR-regulated AGC kinases that harbor these sites. mTORC2 directly phosphorylates the turn motif and TIM sites, a priming step facilitating PDK1 phosphorylation of the activation loop and intramolecular autophosphorylation of the hydrophobic motif that activates the kinase (Fig. 2C).
 New insights into the phosphorylation mechanisms of protein kinases expand our understanding of the requirements for kinase activation and potentiate new therapeutic strategies.
-For example, we recently proposed modulating PKC levels by targeting the PHLPP phosphatase family that regulates its dephosphorylation and degradation (Baffi et al., 2021b; Tovell and Newton, 2021).
-Alternatively, as noted above, disrupting the TIM dimer interface could be used to increase the levels of phosphorylated and stable PKC in diseases where PKC activity is diminished, as is the case in cancer (Antal et al., 2015; Newton and Brognard, 2017).
+For example, we recently proposed modulating PKC levels by targeting the PH domain Leucine rich repeat Protein Phosphatase family (PHLPP) that regulates its dephosphorylation and degradation (Baffi et al., 2021b; Tovell and Newton, 2021).
+Alternatively, as noted above, disrupting the TIM dimer interface could be used to increase the levels of phosphorylated and stable PKC in diseases in which PKC activity is diminished, as is the case in cancer (Antal et al., 2015; Newton and Brognard, 2017).
 Whereas TIM phosphorylation promotes PDK1 phosphorylation of the activation loop for PKC and Akt, this site may play additional roles in other kinases, which merits further investigation for these kinases and the pathophysiological signaling they mediate in a variety of diseases.
 Thus, identification of the TIM phosphorylation provides the long-awaited mechanism for mTORC2 regulation of the hydrophobic motif and reveals an unappreciated dimerization step in PKC maturation amenable to targeted therapy.